MartijnHols/HolyPaladin/Spells/Talents/90/AvengingCrusader.md

 You can use [this spreadsheet](https://docs.google.com/spreadsheets/d/1rkdTSbG3k3diyh5kak5ljS0Be4mrZbaACM2w2ImCxvM/edit#gid=0) to play around with different Haste values and see how Avenging Crusader interacts with [Crusader's Might](../15/CrusadersMight.md).
 In most cases [Crusader's Might](../15/CrusadersMight.md) will at best get you 1 more [Holy Shock](../../HolyShock.md) or [Light of Dawn](../../HolyShock.md) cast.

+The two different spells showing in logs separate normal hits and crits.
+You can identify them by the spell having crit 100% of the time, or never.

 ## Interactions

 | Effect | Applicable | Explanation |